escalata/AMA/README.md

    - you need the input `query_fasta` containing the reference sequence which the processing algorithm (in our case **Blast**) needs to compare with the individual sequences from the SRA accessions and calculate their match.

-Before the snakemake workflow can be started, the config files of the various modular steps must be customized with **individual output paths** and **desired processing parameters**:
+> Note: Before the snakemake workflow can be started, the config files of the various modular steps must be customized with **individual output paths** and **desired processing parameters**

 - **Config_download**